Traveling With or Without Your Pet

 - Avoid feeding your pet in a moving vehicle.
 Feed your pet a few hours before you plan to depart.
 It’s a good idea to bring extra cleaning supplies just in case your pet gets motion sick.

 - Don’t leave your pet alone in a parked vehicle!
-During the summer months cars can heat up extremely quickly.
+During the summer months, cars heat up extremely quickly.

 If you’re planning to travel by plane, make sure to speak with the airline about their specific requirements.
-Small animals can often be carried onboard with you, but there are usually specific size requirements for their carrying bag or crate.
+Small animals can often be carried onboard with you, but there are usually specific size requirements for their carrier.
 Keep in mind that the airline will charge extra for taking a pet.

 - Larger animals will be need to be checked.
 Again, make sure to check with the airline regarding specific requirements for crates.